 Having tried out the “organic” manicure experience, I’m now a true believer.
 Here are three great options for greener manicures and pedicures in LA:

 Côte takes the nontoxic manicure to the next level.
 The brand’s founders believe so much in providing a healthier, safer product they spent more than a year developing their own line of polishes.
-Côte’s eponymous brand, which comes in 112 vibrant colors, is the only brand they allow in the shop.
+Côte’s eponymous brand, which comes in 112 vibrant colors (all 5 free), is the only brand they allow in the shop.

 “We wanted to rid the nail landscape of the toxicity that we’d seen.
 From product down to the environment we wanted our clients to come in and have the full experience,” said Jamie Feldshuh, vice president of Côte.
 Côte polishes are all hand-poured in the US, using Italian bottles and brushes.
 They also have their own base coat and topcoat.